dme-softwaresolutions/clientcare-help/docs/sw_clients.md

 ![myclient list view](img/sw_myclients_listview.PNG "Example of a 'My Clients' List")

->The clients in this table may not be all of the clients in the organization; your DMECC administrator (or manager) chooses which clients you have access to.
+>The clients in this table may not be all of the clients in your organization; your DMECC administrator (or manager) chooses which clients you have access to.
 If you do not see any clients listed in this table, or if you think someone is missing from this table, contact your organization's DMECC administrator so that they can give you access.

 ### Viewing Client Details
 When you are granted access to client information, you can **click on the blue folder** (see "My Clients" image above) to view important details about the client.
-Here is an example of a ficticious client's details page:
+For example, after clicking on the blue folder next to "Arabel Archibold" (in the example above), we can see his details page:

 ![example client details view](img/sw_clientdetails.PNG)